sakinanazarali/RUL_Prediction/README.md

 ### 3.1 Traditional Models
 <p>To replicate the modeling process, follow these steps:</p>
 <ol>
-<li>In the "data_processing" folder, run the workbook "data_cleaning.ipynb" from top to bottom.
+<li>In the "data_processing" folder, run the notebook "data_cleaning.ipynb" from top to bottom.
 	<ul>
 	<li>This provides exploratory visualizations, adds headers to the data, and outputs a "missing_indices.npy" file that designates which fields will be discarded in modeling.</li>
 	<li>Inputs: Raw datafiles as provided by NASA - 'train_FD001.txt', 'test_FD001.txt', and 'RUL_FD001.txt'. </li>
 	<li>Output: 'missing_indices.npy' - a list of indices of field to be dropped when modeling.
 Saved to the "data" folder.</li>
 	</ul>
 </li>
-<li>In the "data_processing" folder, run the workbook "data_processing.ipynb" from top to bottom.
+<li>In the "data_processing" folder, run the notebook "data_processing.ipynb" from top to bottom.
 	<ul>
 	<li>This scales, batches, adds a designated maximum RUL for each data row in the train set, and returns batched and unbatched data for input into the models.</li>
 	<li>Inputs: 'missing_indices.npy', 'train_FD001.txt', 'test_FD001.txt', and 'RUL_FD001.txt'</li>
 	<li>Outputs: 'train_data_batches.pkl', 'train_target_values.pkl', 'test_data_batches.pkl', 'true_rul_values.pkl', 'train_data_no_batches.pkl', and 'test_data_no_batches.pkl'</li>
 	</ul>
 </li>
-<li>In the "models" folder, run the workbook "CNN.ipynb" from top to bottom.
+<li>In the "models" folder, run the notebook "CNN.ipynb" from top to bottom.
 	<ul>
 	<li>This trains and tests a series of CNN models, saving the metrics in a log file.</li>
 	<li>Deciding which parameters/variables to change in each tuning group was an iterative process and took some time.</li>